 Get started now for free

 On Sept.
-15, 2021, GraphGrid unveiled the Connected Data Platform downloadable package in two editions: Enterprise and Ecommerce.
+15, 2021, GraphGrid unveiled the downloadable package in two editions: Enterprise and Ecommerce.
 Both editions include a full feature set.
 Enterprise edition includes Natural Language Processing (NLP) capabilities so you can turn text-based information into connected data.
 Ecommerce edition includes tools to create a smart shopping experience for customers and manage things like payment processing, invoicing, and order tracking.

 The current 1.4 edition will be followed by a bi-annual release schedule.
 Current customers get 8 CPU cores, 32 GiB memory, and 1 GPU for all editions and their features and can be used through production for FREE.